 Prior Challenge Moves Forward

 As Congress and attorneys battle over Flores this week, a separate class-action challenge brought by the American Civil Liberties Union (ACLU) in February over the administration’s practice of separating families could be decided as early as Wednesday.

 ACLU lead attorney Lee Gelernt has requested that District Judge Dana Sabraw issue an expedited preliminary injunction forcing the government to immediately halt separations and create a speedy process for reunification since Trump’s order contains broad exemptions and provides no process to reunite families.

 The ACLU filed the federal lawsuit in California on behalf of “Ms. L,” a 39-year-old asylum-seeking mother who traveled with her 7-year-old daughter from the Democratic Republic of Congo to Mexico.
 Ms. L was separated from her daughter shortly after surrendering to immigration agents at the San Ysidro Port of Entry near San Diego in December.

 On Friday, an attorney for the government confirmed numerous reports that the government has no real mechanism in place for reunification.
-Attorney Sarah Fabian told the court that there’s no system of communication between the Office of Refugee Resettlement, tasked with the care of separated children, and the detention jails where their parents are incarcerated.
+Attorney Sarah Fabian told the court that there’s no system of communication between the Office of Refugee Resettlement, tasked with the care of separated children, and the immigrant jails where their parents are detained.

 A fact sheet released Saturday by the DHS, however, claims that authorities know the location of all separated children, and are working to reunite them.
 Still, reports of now-freed migrants who remain unable to find their kids contradict the government’s assertions.